 All around the globe, surgeons refer patients to physiotherapists, but rarely ever go to a physiotherapy department to oversee patient care as given by physiotherapists.
 In short, the surgeon may only see you or your child on a quarterly basis.
 Often, there is a lack of interaction between a physiotherapist and surgeons.
 As such, the needed biomechanical analysis is forgone, and treatments provided are often similar, if not the same as it would be for any given spine patients.

 Due to the curvature of the spine in skoliosis, biomechanical changes will occur, leading to a faster rate of degeneration and a higher tendency to develop spinal disc herniation, as well as damage to muscle, tendons, and ligaments.
 Therefore, what needs to be targeted would be the bone structure as well as the muscle tone.
-We, at Chiropractic Specialty Centre, incorporate research-based targeted forms of chiropractic treatments (specific chiropractic adjustments) and focused clinical physiotherapy, which is further backed by advanced technology.
-Our chiropractors are masters of the neurological aspects in the spine and realigning the central nervous system aka the spine, whereas our skoliosis specific physiotherapists focus on specific, targeted skoliosis treatment towards the muscles that need to be worked on.
+At Chiropractic Specialty Center® (CSC), we incorporate evidence-based targeted forms of chiropractic treatments (specific chiropractic adjustments) and focused clinical physiotherapy, which is further backed by advanced technology.
+CSC’s chiropractors are masters of the neurological aspects in the spine and realigning the central nervous system, aka the spine.
+Our skoliosis specific physiotherapists focus on specific, targeted skoliosis treatment towards the muscles that need to be worked on.

 What Are The Best Scoliosis Care and Management Methods?

-Here, we start to tackle the age-old question, what is the most effective strategy to manage and treat a patient with skoliosis?
+Here, we start to tackle the age-old question: What is the most effective strategy for managing and treating a patient with skoliosis?
 This is highly dependent on the target that we hope to achieve and what the patient needs.
 Not everyone is the same; hence, having a standardized skoliosis treatment regime for everyone is stupidity at its finest.
-The “one-size-fits-all” methods incorporated in the of standardized scoliosis treatment is the primary reason why scoliotic patients do not improve or, turn towards the surgical approach.
+The “one-size-fits-all” methods incorporated in standardized scoliosis treatment are the primary reason why scoliotic patients do not improve or turn towards the surgical approach.

 What You Need To Know About Scoliosis Exercises

-One of the fundamentals of skoliosis treatment if the differentiating tight muscles from weak muscles.
-If any practitioner does not bother to identify these and claims to treat skoliosis, we would seriously encourage you to reconsider choosing him/her as your preferred physician or caregiver.
+Nobody doubts the role of exercise in skoliosis treatment; however, very few are prescribing the right exercises for a scoliotic spine.
+One of the fundamentals of skoliosis treatment is differentiating tight muscles from weak muscles.
 Only by identifying those muscles that need to be worked on can specific exercises be administered.
-Nobody doubts the role of exercise in skoliosis treatment; however, very few are prescribing the right exercises for a scoliotic spine.
+If any practitioner does not bother to identify these and claims to treat skoliosis, we would seriously encourage you to reconsider choosing them as your preferred physician or caregiver.

 We are the Best, and YES, we are biased in our opinion!
 But, our partialities are based on our clinical accomplishments and our research-based means of treatment for a skoliotic patient.
-To further defend our prejudice biased few is the fact that none in Malaysia offer the type of comprehensive care we do.
+To further defend our prejudice biased, someone in Malaysia offers the type of comprehensive care we do.